OndrejNepozitek/Edgar-Unity/README.md

      <img src="https://img.shields.io/badge/Unity-%3E%3D%202018.4-blue" />
   </a>
 </p>

 <p align="center">
 <img src="http://zuzka.nepozitek.cz/output4.gif" width='600'"
 </p>

+## Introduction

+This project is a Unity plugin for procedural generation of 2D dungeons (and platformers) and aims to give game designers a **complete control** over generated levels.
+It combines **graph-based approach** to procedural generation with **handmade room templates** to generate levels with a **feeling of consistency**.
+Under the hood, the plugin uses [Edgar for .NET](https://github.com/OndrejNepozitek/Edgar-DotNet).

+### Graph-based approach

+You decide exactly how many rooms you want in a level and how they should be connected, and the generator produces levels that follow exactly that structure.
+Do you want a boss room at the end of each level?
+Or da shop room halfway through the level?
+Everything is possible with a graph-based approach.

+### Handmade room templates

+The appearance of individual rooms is controlled with so-called room templates.
+These are pre-authored building blocks from which the algorithm chooses when generating a level.
+They are created with Unity tilemaps but they can also contain additional game objects such as lights, enemies or chests with loot.
+You can also assign different room templates to different types of rooms.
+For example, a spawn room should probably look different than a boss room.

+## Key features

+- Graph-based approach
+-
+- **Rooms either directly connected by doors or connected by corridors.** You can choose to either connect rooms by corridors or directly via doors.
+- **Easy to customize.** The plugin is ready to be customized and extended.
+- **Supports Unity 2018.4 and newer**.
+- **2 example scenes included.**

+## Limitations

 This project is a Unity plugin for procedural generation of 2D dungeons and aims to give game designers a **complete control** over generated levels.
 It combines procedural generation and **handmade room templates** to generate levels with a **feeling of consistency**.
 Under the hood, the plugin uses my .NET [procedural level generator](https://github.com/OndrejNepozitek/ProceduralLevelGenerator).